adrenak/gorky/templates/getstarted.md

     appleTouchIcon: 'apple-touch-icon.png'                 // Optional: path to Apple touch icon };
 ```

+This configuration is automatically injected into your site during the build process.

 **Important:** Update `baseUrl` to match your GitHub Pages URL.
 For example:
 - If your repo is `username/my-site`, use: `https://username.github.io/my-site`